High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Related Work

 \section{Related Work}

-Secure neural network inference has been a prominent research focus in recent years.
+Privacy-preserving deep learning has been a prominent research focus in recent years.
 Based on the number of participating parties, existing works can be broadly categorized into two categories: those involving a small number of parties (e.g., 2PC, 3PC, 4PC) and those designed for a large number of parties ($n$PC).

-In the area of two-party computation (2PC), ABY~\cite{Demmler2015ABYA} and its follow-up work ABY2.0~\cite{Patra2020ABY20IM} design a framework that combines secure computation schemes based on arithmetic sharing, boolean sharing, and Yao’s garbled circuits (GC).
+In the area of two-party computation (2PC), ABY~\cite{Demmler2015ABYA} and ABY2.0~\cite{Patra2020ABY20IM} design a framework that combines secure computation schemes based on arithmetic sharing , boolean sharing, and Yao’s garbled circuits (GC).
 SecureML~\cite{Mohassel2017SecureMLAS} proposes a scheme in the two-server outsourced computation models with secret sharing and GC.
 Meanwhile, MiniONN~\cite{Liu2017ObliviousNN} designs fast matrix multiplication protocols.
 Gazelle~\cite{Juvekar2018GazelleAL} and Delphi~\cite{Mishra2020DelphiAC} combine techniques from HE and MPC to achieve fast private inference.
 CrypTFlow2~\cite{Rathee2020CrypTFlow2P2} designs an efficient comparison protocol, and its followup works~\cite{Huang2022CheetahLA,Feng2025PantherPS, Balla2025SecONNdsSO} focus on improving performance.
 In addition, there exists many works~\cite{Pang2024BOLTPA,Lu2023BumbleBeeST,Zhang2024SecureTI} for large language model inference combines techniques from HE and secret sharing.
 In order to solve the performance bottleneck of 2PC, Chameleon~\cite{Riazi2018ChameleonAH} employed a semi-honest third-party to generate correlated randomness for multiplication triplets in offline.
 Further, for improving performance in non-linear functions such as ReLU, SecureNN~\cite{Wagh2019SecureNN3S} constructs novel protocols for comparsion with the help of a third-party.
 For providing better overall efficiency, some works ABY3~\cite{Mohassel2018ABY3AM}, Falcon\cite{Wagh2020FalconHM}, Swift~\cite{Koti2020SWIFTSA} are propoed based on 3PC replicated secret sharing.
 Additionally, ~\cite{Chaudhari2019ASTRAHT,Patra2020BLAZEBF} and~\cite{Dalskov2020FantasticFH,Byali2020FLASHFA,Rachuri2019TridentE4,Koti2021TetradAS} focus on resisting malicious adversaries and require much more costs in 3PC and 4PC, respectively.